 - Arts-loving people whose spouses have died of a dementia

 Our goal is to work as a network of befriending organisations supporting cultural wellbeing activity, initially focussing on early-stage dementia, but in due course open to all needs, with a dedicated website.
 In the first instance this web-page will link to ArtsPAL partners.

 Like NHS toolkits, dementia directories, meeting centres, memory and support hubs, this would signpost to local befriender organisations with whom ArtsPALs register, to be recommended to individuals during assessment for dementia and as post-diagnostic support.

 We aim to ensure that the project creates the best opportunities through SP, from the first symptoms of a dementia, effective and ongoing diversion during the loss-focussed assent process so as to ease the shock of diagnosis and help override symptoms.

-- Paper at Arts 4 Dementia Social Prescribing Conference (Wellcome Collection, Thursday 16 May).
+- Arts 4 Dementia Social Prescribing Conference (Wellcome Collection, Thursday 16 May).

 - Dementia Action Week in Monday 21 May – Sunday 27 May

 If you would like to join the ArtsPAL Network, you may be interested to complete this creative befriender survey